 If you are planning to transfer within the University to a new department, contact one of the co-administrators in advance of your move.
 Your existing card will be cancelled and, if appropriate, a new one will be issued for your new department.

 If you are leaving the University, your card must be surrendered to one of the co-administrators two to three weeks before your final day at Bucknell.
 It is essential that you submit a final expense report to reconcile any pending credit card transactions.

 18. How You Can Make the Program Better

 We want the Travel Card to be a tool that makes your job easier.
 We gladly accept all suggestions for improvements.
 Please contact the co-administrators.

 Cardholder – An employee who has been granted authority to make Travel Card charges for University travel.
 The employee has a Travel Card issued in his/her name with specific limits.

 Cash Advance – To obtain local currency when traveling internationally, a cardholder may have access to use the Travel Card to get a cash advance from an Automatic Teller Machine.
 To access the card for cash advances through the ATM, the cardholder will be assigned a personal identification number.
 Cash advances do incur fees, 2.5% or a minimum fee of $2.50 for the transaction.
 There may be other fees associated with using the ATM depending on the bank's policies for ATM use.

-Co-Administrators – The co-administrators are responsible for ensuring the day-to-day operations of the Travel Card.
+Co-Administrators – The The co-administrators are responsible for ensuring the day-to-day operations of the Travel Card.
 They are also responsible for random audits and act as liaisons with J.P.
 Morgan.
-The co-administrators are Val Cook (x71241) and Steve Hoover (x72086) and can be reached by phone or via email at firstname.lastname@example.org.
+The co-administrators are listed below and can be reach by phone or email.